MicrosoftDocs/memdocs/windows-365/enterprise/use-provisioning-policy-default-display-language.md

 # required metadata
 title: Use a provisioning policy to set upo a default display language on Cloud PCs
 titleSuffix:
-description: Learn how to provide a localized Windows experience for your end users.
+description: Learn how to provide a localized Windows experience for your Cloud PC users.
 keywords:
 author: ErikjeMS
 ms.author: erikje